 There’s also a free trial of ScreenFlow, but it watermarks your videos.

 Towards the end of this ScreenFlow 9 review, we explore if you should buy ScreenFlow 9.

 Well, it depends.
-If you can do with basic screen recordings, then ScreenFlow 9 is not for you.
+If you can do with basic screen recordings with free, then ScreenFlow 9 is not for you.
 However, if you want professional screen recordings for extensive projects that include a lot of component optimization and video editings, then you could give it a shot.

 Besides, the fact that you can record the screen of your iOS device from it is an added advantage as you can work in complete sync.

 You’ll live features such as the stock media gallery, voiceovers, and easy captioning that help in making engaging video presentations.